paigeshin/playstore-comments-to-csv/README.md

 ### Description

 - all comments will be collected from app store and generate `csv` files.
-- Two types of collection files.
+- Three types of collection files.
-  - Helpful
+  - HELPFULNESS
-  - Recent
+  - RATING
-  - Rating
+  - NEWEST

 ### Usage